This is my search section here

 Now, as we begin to apply all this to ourselves, we need to remember a couple of truths from earlier in the course that are central to all that we’ve been talking about.
 First, God owns everything.
 The time you spent sleeping last night belonged to him.
 The time you’ll spend playing some silly game on your phone this afternoon belongs to him.
 And second, we’re his stewards.
 One day, we’ll give an account to God for all that he’s entrusted us with—and that includes our time.
 So Ephesians 5:16 tells us to “[make] the best use of the time, because the days are evil.”

-So in thinking about God’s purpose for rest, how does rest help us make the best use of the time?
+So in thinking about God’s purpose for rest from work, how does rest help us make the best use of the time?
+Why is it good to rest?

 1. Rest helps us recover from our labor

 We rest as a way to recharge.
+It helps rejuvenate us so that we can work again and be productive.
 This is where sleep is so helpful.
 During sleep, our minds process all the information we’ve received during the day, storing up and consolidating memory.
 Our bodies are restored and rejuvenated as tissue is repaired and muscles grow.
 As we saw earlier, this is one huge difference between us and God.
 We need to rest to recover from work; he never does.

 Resting shows that God doesn’t need us to always work.
 Believe it or not, he can manage things just fine without us.
 God accomplishes far more by himself than we ever can, and rest glories in that truth.
 It shows that we trust his wisdom in the constraints he’s given us.
 Our limitations are actually a gift from God.
 Limitations keep us from becoming self-reliant.
 They teach us to look to God for our strength.
 Isaiah 40:28-31 says, “[God] does not faint or grow weary…He gives power to the faint, and to him who has no might he increases strength.
 Even youths shall faint and be weary, and young men shall fall exhausted; but they who wait for the Lord shall renew their strength.”

-There are many people in this world who rest too easily.
+There are many people in this world who rest too easily (laziness).
 But our city is full of people who are exactly the opposite!
 Many of us resent our need for rest.
 We try to burn the candle from both ends, and it’s only with great reluctance that we stumble into bed each evening.
+Many of us feel guilty for resting.
 Well, if you’re like that, I’d encourage you to think differently about rest.
+Resting helps give a proper perspective of our work, that it’s not ultimate.
+Rest keeps us from being a slave to our work.
 Instead of focusing on what rest does to your productivity, you should think more about what your rest says about God.
 Instead of fighting against your need to rest, enjoy it as a daily reminder that you’re not God.
 Besides, only God gets his to-do list done every day.
 It’s important to note that in the Bible, the opposite of rest isn’t work; the opposite of rest is restlessness—worry, anxiety[3]…and ultimately, self-righteousness.

 When we begin to joyfully accept the limitations God’s built into us, it shows that we trust him.
 It doesn’t all depend on me—and praise God for that!
 And as we collapse into bed at the end of the day, our fatigue can be a good reminder that God doesn’t need us to carry out his plans.[4]
 He’s not like, “Thank goodness for Joe!
 I could never have gotten that done if it wasn’t for him!”
 Instead, God takes pleasure in how our work has shown off what he’s done in us by his Spirit.
 God receives the glory, but he gives us the privilege and joy, as his stewards, to participate in his sovereign purposes.